AaronMorgan582/LifestyleApp/README.md

 - Storage of profile data

-The app is a demonstration of MVVC - Data is housed in View Models and passed along to various Activities and Fragments.
+The app is a demonstration of MVVM - Data is housed in View Models and passed along to various Activities and Fragments.
 The app also utilizes a database to store information about the user as well as weather data.

 Authors: